ClementiGroup/accurate_nuclear_quantum_statistics_on_machine_learned_classical_effective_potentials/2_zundel_cation/01_training_data_generation/README.md

 Files `h5o2.dms4B.coeff.com.dat` and `h5o2.pes4B.coeff.dat` contain parameters of the HBB dipole and potential energy surface of Zundel cation as described in  [J. Chem.
 Phys.
 122, 044308 (2005)](https://doi.org/10.1063/1.1834500).

 Second, the raw data are processed:  the i-pi output is combined into a single hdf5 dataset (parameters are  given in `config.yaml`).
-Then, total forces are calculated (`config_postprocess.yaml`), followed by force optimisaziton and substruction of the prior (`config_portprocess.yaml`)
+Then, total forces are calculated (`config_postprocess.yaml`), followed by force optimization and subtraction of the prior (`config_portprocess.yaml`)

-The entire prostprocessing step is handled by `slurm.job` It is assumed, that PIMD simulation are located in folders with names corresponding to temperatures (eg. `100`, `300`)
+The entire prostprocessing step is handled by `slurm.job` It is assumed, that PIMD simulation are located in folders with names corresponding to temperatures in the format {T:>04d} (eg. `0100`, `0300`, `0600`)

-The resulting dataset `h5o2+.h5` can be dounloaded from Zenodo
+The resulting dataset `h5o2+.h5` can be downloaded from Zenodo
 #TODO: add links to Zenodo repository and instructions on which file to use